-VisiRule supports the design, documentation and execution of the dense chain of reasoning that is a common feature of business rules systems, and, thanks to modern server farms, supports solutions that are scalable from internal users to outside business partners and customers.
-The VisiRule Manager provides a layer of management.
+VisiRule supports the design, documentation and execution of the dense chain of reasoning that is a common feature of business rules engines, and, thanks to modern server farms, VisiRule solutions are scalable from internal users to outside business partners and customers.
+The VisiRule Rules Manager provides a layer of management.
 Integration with repositories such as BitBucket and GIT provide version control.

 Backward Chaining Logic

-VisiRule is a graphical tool which generates executable rules in the form of Flex backward-chaining rules denoted by the KSL keyword 'relation'.
-These are goal driven.
-The logic-based Inference Engine supports complex logic which can be used to solve complex problems in a manner comparable to human experts.
+VisiRule is a graphical tool which generates executable rules in the form of Flex backward-chaining rules as denoted by the KSL keyword 'relation'.
+These often labelled as goal driven.
+The logic-based engine supports complex logic which can be used to solve complex problems in a manner comparable to human experts.

 Flex also supports forward-chaining production rules denoted by the keyword 'rule'.
 These are data driven.
-These are not represented graphically in VisiRule but can be used as in the insurance demo on the Financial Expert Systems demo page.
+These are not represented graphically in VisiRule but can be introduced as in the insurance demo on the Financial Expert System Demos page.

 Interleaved Forward and Backward Chaining

-Charles Forgy talks about the difference between Forward and Backward chaining.
+Read how Charles Forgy describes the difference between Forward and Backward chaining.